crowdtap/monocle/README.md

 We think we have a better way to deal with images using _**live transformation and caching**_.

-Instead of transforming images in advanced, and loading them using their hard coded name, we ask monocle to load the original image from the source, and append transformation parameters to the URL.
-This way you only need one reference to the original image in your model and database, the transformation parameters are choosen when implementing the frontend part of your website, there is no need to guess in advanced.
+Instead of transforming images in advanced, and loading them using their hard coded names, we ask monocle to load the original image from the source, and append transformation parameters to the URL.
+This way you only need *one reference* to the original image in your model and database, the transformation parameters are choosen when implementing the frontend part of your website, there is no need to guess in advance.
 The monocle approach is very agile in that sense.

 ## Live examples

-Assuming the Monocle service is running on `http://monocle.crowdtap.com/transform_image` we can...
+Assuming the Monocle service is running on `http://monocle.crowdtap.com/transform_image` we can do the following...

 ### Resize to 300px size...